PD-Graduation-Project/PD-Detection-Models/2_Tremor_Models/README.md

 - Default: 16-dimensional wrist embedding
 - Integrates wrist context (left vs right) into the final classification

+- **Think of it like this:**
+  - For **left** wrist data, the model uses one embedding vector.
+  - For **right** wrist data, it uses another.
+  - During **training**, it learns how the tremor signals from the two wrists differ statistically or dynamically.

+So effectively, those 32 parameters help the model link “wrist side” to movement patterns, improving classification consistency when left and right hands behave differently (which is common in PD).

 ---

 ## 6. Classifier